dwyl/dwylbot/README.md

 ## Define your environment variables

-To run the application on localhost you can create a .env file where you can define your values
+To run the application on localhost you can create a .env file where you can define your environment variables

+.env:
 ```
 export GITHUB_ACCESS_TOKEN=******
 export DATABASE_URL=****
 ```
-Then before running your app you can use ```source .env``` to create your environment variable on your machine
+Then execute the command ```source .env``` which will create your environment variables **This method only add localy and temporarly the environment variables so you need to start your server on the same terminal where you runned the source command**